RxnRover/RxnRover/documentation/source/dev_resources/tutorials/new_plugin/index.rst

 The basic components of a RxnRover plugin are:

 1. **Driver**: The software component that communicates directly with the device.
-If the manufacturer provides a LabVIEW driver, you will only need to create the plugin for the device.
+If you already have a provided LabVIEW driver, you will only need to create the plugin for the device.

 2. **Plugin**: The interface between the driver and RxnRover.
 This connects the low-level functionality of the driver to the higher-level features of the RxnRover platform.
+As well as supplied the User-Interface in RxnRover.

 In some cases, if a device driver already exists, you may only need to focus on developing the plugin that integrates with RxnRover.

 .. hint::
-   You can visit the `Instrument Driver Network (IDNet) <https://www.ni.com/en/support/downloads/instrument-drivers.html>`_ to see if your instrument already has a LabVIEW-supported driver.
+    You can visit the `Instrument Driver Network (IDNet) <https://www.ni.com/en/support/downloads/instrument-drivers.html>`_ Or the `Rxn Rover Plugin Catalog <https://rxnrover.github.io/PluginCatalog>`__  to see if your instrument already has a LabVIEW-supported driver.

-Develop Device Driver
+Create Device Driver
 ---------------------

 If the device does not already have a pre-existing driver, you'll need to create one.
 Instrument drivers are responsible for handling the communication and control of the device with your computer.

 For more detailed guidelines, refer to:
 `Developing LabVIEW Plug and Play Instrument Drivers <https://www.ni.com/en/support/downloads/instrument-drivers/tools-resources/developing-labview-plug-and-play-instrument-drivers.html>`_
+Or see our :ref:`tutorial on creating a driver <create-new-driver>`

 Driver Development Checklist: